dr8co/dr8co/README.md

 I am passionate about designing and developing robust software systems that are scalable, maintainable, and efficient.

-I currently freelance at [Turing](https://turing.com).

-In my free time, I enjoy listening to music and learning quantum computing.

-Learn more about me at https://iandee.me

 ## Skills and Expertise

 **Programming Languages:** Python, Java, JavaScript, C/C++, Go, SQL, MATLAB